marcpaq/shellancestry/README.md

 1979 or so.

 A shell uses a solid, black arrow to point to the shell that it borrows source code from.
-A shell uses a dashed, grey arrows to point to a shell that influences it.
+A shell uses a dashed, grey arrow to point to a shell that influences it.

 A plum-coloured shell has an open, free, or public license.